Witch Ancestry: How to Tell If Magic Is in Your Blood

-The end of October/beginning of November is a particularly time for this practice.
+The end of October and beginning of November is a particularly good time for this practice.
 There are many techniques that can be used for spirit communication in rituals, such as scrying, automatic writing or dream work.
 Some prefer communing through divination tools such as pendulums, tarot cards, runes, or ouija boards.

-If you do decide to contact your ancestor spirits yourself, make sure you not only master your technique/tool first, but also that you know how to protect yourself (and others in the home) and how to cleanse afterwards in case you have an unpleasant encounter.
+If you do decide to contact your ancestor spirits yourself, make sure you not only master your technique and tool first, but also that you know how to protect yourself (and others in the home) and how to cleanse afterwards in case you have an unpleasant encounter.

 Contacting Your Ancestral Spirits